 Replication groups are designed to support multi-data center deployments and disaster recovery scenarios.
 Replication groups are defined by a group ID.
 A group ID is a unique number that is assigned to a replicated domain on a directory server (one group ID per replicated domain).
 A group ID is also assigned to a replication server (one group ID for the whole replication server).

 Group IDs determine how a directory server domain connects to an available replication server.
 From the list of configured replication servers, a directory server first tries to connect to a replication server that has the same group ID as that of the directory server.
 If no replication server with a compatible group ID is available, the directory server connects to a replication server with a different group ID.
-This selection process is described in greater detail in the following section.
+The next section describes this selection process in greater detail.

 In a standard replicated topology, changes are replayed to other replicated servers in a "best effort" mode.
 A change made on an LDAP server is replayed on the other servers in the topology as soon as possible, but in an unsynchronized manner.
 This is convenient for performance but does not ensure that a change has been propagated to other servers when the initial LDAP client call is finished.